 The all-inclusive Munich City Pass is far more expensive than transportation day tickets or the travel discount cards but it does include full admission to many sights.
 It easily pays for itself, especially in the multiple-day versions where an additional day is covered by saving only around €10.

-The prices of the Munich City Pass are as follows in 2022:
+The prices of the basic adult Munich City Pass are as follows in 2023:

 |Ticket (Zones) (€)||1 Day||2 Days||3 Days||4 Days||5 Days|